 • Complete an online questionnaire before your surgery

-• Attend a consultation with a physiotherapist before your surgery for an assessment of your pelvic floor muscle
+• Attend a consultation with a physiotherapist before your surgery for an assessment of your pelvic floor muscles

 • Complete follow up online questionnaires and physiotherapy visits at 3 months and 12 months after surgery.